 • Nitrobacter: Converts nitrite into nitrate.

 This helps you monitor the levels of ammonia, nitrite, and nitrate.
+Nitrogen availability is essential to monitor as part of caring for your aquaponics system, and that's all forms of nitrogen.

 • Climate: Cold temperatures take longer for the cycle to complete.